sictweb/web700/notes/week03.md

 ### Advanced JavaScript / ES6 Features

 So far, we have learned quite a bit about JavaScript; from its dynamically typed variables, to complex custom / built-in Objects.
-However, for us to properly understand some of the examples in the upcoming weeks, we need to discuss a few advanced techniques as well as new syntax / methods from the new ES6 (ECMAScript 6) standard.
+However, for us to properly understand some of the examples in the upcoming weeks, we need to discuss a few advanced techniques as well as new syntax / methods from the ES6 (ECMAScript 6) standard.

 <br>